TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

         'config' => [
             'type' => 'select',
             'renderType' => 'selectTagCloud',
-            'foreign_table' => 'availableTags',
+            'foreign_table' => 'tx_cooltagcloud_availableTags',
         ],
     ];

 The above examples are a static list of nodes that can be changed by settings in :file:`ext_localconf.php`.
 If that is not enough, the :php:`NodeFactory` can be extended with a resolver that is called dynamically for specific renderTypes.
-This resolver gets the full current data array at runtime and can either return nothing saying "not my job", or return the name of a class that should handle this node.
+This resolver gets the full current data array at runtime and can either return :php:`NULL` saying "not my job", or return the name of a class that should handle this node.

 An example of this are the core internal rich text editors.
 Both "ckeditor" and "rtehtmlarea" register a resolver class